The 3 Golden Rules of Salary Negotiation

 “How much do you want to be making by the year 2025?”

-This is one of the questions we ask people who enroll in our course.
+This is one of the questions we ask people that enroll in our course.
 At the surface this is a question about money, but to me it is about much more than that.
 This question gives me the opportunity to think about where I see myself in 5 years.
 In doing so, I am able to truthfully determine if what I am doing, today, will get me to where I want to be, in 5 years.

 As it relates to where you see yourself in 5 years financially, one of the things that can prevent you from hitting your goal is a lack of understanding how to negotiate your salary.
 Effective salary negotiation can be the difference in you being able to save an additional $5000 - $20,000 per year for the next 5 years.
 In this blog post I will be focusing on what you need to know to effectively negotiate your next job offer.

 Salary negotiation is tricky to generalize, because it heavily depends on the context of the specific situation at hand.
 However, I still believe that having an understanding of the fundamentals of salary negotiation can immediately improve anyone’s negotiation skills.
 My goal for this blog post is to introduce these fundamentals.

 Before I go any further, I want to clarify a few things.

 First, salary negotiation is not as scary as most people tend to think it is.
 I have actually often found that most companies expect and are prepared for candidates to attempt to negotiate their salary.
 Instead of having a fixed salary for a specific role, companies will typically have a salary band to accommodate this possibility.